 Skinny Jeans, Pencil Jeans

 Skinny jeans have a snug fit through the hip, thigh and all the way to the hem.
 The silhouette narrows from the hip to the ankle.
 Skinny jeans are usually made with denim that has a bit of stretch which makes them hug your figure all the more.
-This same jeans style can is also called a pencil jean.
+This same jeans style is also called a pencil jean.

 - Skinny jeans are especially flattering for hourglass figures, petite women or any body type that has slim legs.